18 Jul 2024

 Sea Your Future supporting the next generation

-With a youth takeover of September’s Marine Professional magazine and this initiative, IMarEST are helping nurture talent.
+With a youth takeover of September’s Marine Professional magazine and this initiative, IMarEST is helping nurture talent.

 With the marine sector in a period of rapid transformation, there are both exciting opportunities and challenges for those navigating their careers within it.